sumanj/frankencert/README.md

       you used for running `test_ssl_server`, and `host_name` should be either localhost or the name of the host running the `test_ssl_server` script.

-  NOTE: We plan to make the automated scripts that we used for differential testing available soon.

 ### Project structure
  - The `frankengen` directory contains the frankencert generator code
  - Our patched version of pyOpenSSL is inside `pyOpenSSL-0.13` directory